mbourgey/CBW_HTseq_module4/README.md

 `-I` specifies the input BAM files.

 `--variant_index_type` LINEAR  specifies the indexing strategy to use for VCFs.
-LINEAR creates a LinearIndex with bins of equal width, specified by the Bin Width parameterthe type of IndexCreator to use for for VCF/BCF indices.
+LINEAR creates a Linear index with bins of equal width, specified by the Bin Width parameter.

 `--variant_index_parameter` 128000 specifies the bin width.